ianstormtaylor/superstruct/docs/reference/types.md

 ```

 `type` structs validate that a value has a set of properties on it, but it does not assert anything about unspecified properties.
 This allows you to assert that a particular set of functionality exists without a strict equality check for properties.

+When `mask()` is used with a value of `type`, its unknown properties are not removed.
+I.e. consider `type` as a signal to the core that the object may have arbitrary properties in addition to the known ones, in both masked and non-masked validation.

 > 🤖 If you want to throw errors when encountering unknown properties, use [`object`](#object) instead.